jonlawlor/scratch/CONTRIBUTING.md

 ### Your First Code Contribution

 If you are a new contributor, thank you!
 Before your first merge, you will need to be added to the [CONTRIBUTORS](https://github.com/gonum/license/blob/master/CONTRIBUTORS) and [AUTHORS](https://github.com/gonum/license/blob/master/AUTHORS) file.
 Open a pull request adding yourself to them.
+All Gonum code follows the BSD license in the license document.
+We prefer that code contributions do not come with additional licensing.
+For exceptions, added code must also follow a BSD license.

 ### Code Contribution